Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Introduction

 We are interested in solving constraints built with the subword ordering.
 This corresponds to the $\Sigma_1$ fragment but beyond deciding validity, we are interested in computing sets of solutions: a formula like $\varphi_2$ can be seen as a conjunctive set of constraints, ``$\tta\ttb\ttc\ttd\subword x \land \ttb\ttc\ttd\tte\subword x \land \tta\ttb\ttc\ttd\tte\not\subword x$'' that define a set of words (a set of tuples when there are several free variables).

 A first difficulty is that Kuske's decidability result for the $\Sigma_1$ fragment only applies to the pure fragment, where constants are not allowed.
 That is, we know how to decide the validity of formulas like $\varphi_1$ but not like $\varphi_2$.
 However, using constants inside constraints is natural and convenient.
-In particular, it makes it easy to express piecewise-testable constraints (see below), and we would like to generalise Kuske's result to the extended logic.
+In particular, it makes it easy to express piecewise testable constraints (see below), and we would like to generalise Kuske's result to the extended logic.

-We note that, in principle, the difference between the pure and the extended logic is only superficial since, up to automorphisms, arbitrary words can be defined in the logic,\footnote{This is a common situation, shared with, e.g., $\FO(A^*,\cdot)$ and $\FO(\N,<)$.} see~\cite{KS-fosubw,kudinov2010}.
-However \emph{this involves $\Sigma_2$ definitions} that are not allowed when restricting to the $\Sigma_1$ fragment.
+We note that, in principle, the difference between the pure and the extended logic is only superficial since, up to automorphisms, arbitrary words can be defined in the logic,\footnote{This is a common situation, shared with, e.g., $\FO(A^*,\cdot)$ and $\FO(\N,<)$.} see~\cite{kuske2006,kudinov2010,KS-fosubw}.
+However this requires some universal quantification (even when defining the empty word) that are not allowed when restricting to the $\Sigma_1$ fragment.
 So this avenue is closed. \\